Tirore96/subject_reduction/README.md

 # FYI about multiple branches in the repo

-The artifact on this branch (main) accompanies the version of the paper that appears in my PhD [thesis](https://tirore96.github.io/assets/thesis.pdf).
+The artifact on branch (main) accompanies the version of the paper that appears in my PhD [thesis](https://tirore96.github.io/assets/thesis.pdf).
 The main result is a Coq proof of subject reduction for multiparty session types.
-The artifact on the other branch (ECOOP2025) contains the latest version of the artifact, and accompanies a newer version of the paper which has been accepted for publication at ECOOP2025.
+The artifact on the branch (ECOOP2025) contains the latest version of the artifact, and accompanies a newer version of the paper which has been accepted for publication at ECOOP2025.
 The latest version builds on the subject reduction result and also shows communication safety.

 # Installing from scratch